broadinstitute/Tangram/README.md

 ```
     import tangram as tg
 ```
+## Two ways to run Tangram

+### How to run Tangram at cell level

-Then load your spatial data and your single cell data (which should be in [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) format), and pre-process them using `tg.pp_adatas`:
+Load your spatial data and your single cell data (which should be in [AnnData](https://anndata.readthedocs.io/en/latest/anndata.AnnData.html) format), and pre-process them using `tg.pp_adatas`:

 ```
     ad_sp = sc.read_h5ad(path)